 As well as its Olympic credentials, Bath is home to one of the UK’s top rugby clubs and the city has a real affiliation and love for its rugby club housed at The Recreation Ground (‘The Rec’) in the city centre.

-Bath removals are well serviced with great road links.
 The A4 runs through the city giving access to and from surrounding towns and cities, such as Bristol and Chippenham.
 While the M4 running to London and Cardiff is just a 10-minute drive from the city centre.

 Bath Spa Station offers direct routes to Bristol, Cardiff Central and Reading and London Waterloo.